Reasons To Choose Physiotherapy As A Career

 3. Is there a demand for Physiotherapists?

 Yes, there is a vast demand for physiotherapists globally.
-Since there is an increase in chronic conditions and musculoskeletal disorders, it has led to a growing need for physical therapy services.
+Since there is an increase in chronic conditions and musculoskeletal disorders, there has been a growing need for physical therapy services.

 4. What are the specialisations in Physiotherapy?